A road trip across Australia’s Southern Forests

 Albany South Coast – The Gap – The Bridge and Whaling Cove

-The South Coast of Albany a.k.a. as the Torndirrup National Park is home to some iconic Albany attractions.
-I had planned half day but I would recommend a whole day here, as there are too many interesting places to visit and a few walking trails too.
+The South Coast of Albany, also known as the Torndirrup National Park is home to some iconic Albany attractions.
+I had planned half-day, but I would recommend a whole day here, as there are too many exciting places to visit and a few walking trails.
 The Gap and the Bridge are the most visited landmarks.

 The Gap is a suspension platform (completed in April 2016) that allows visitors to peer through the sheer drop carved into massive granite boulders overlooking the ocean.

-The Natural Bridge, close by, is a bridge-shaped rock formation linking two main massive plateau.
-All around it’s all a massive rocky platform, it looks like an unreal astounding landscape.
+The Natural Bridge, close by, is a bridge-shaped rock formation linking two massive central plateaux.
+All around it’s all a large rocky platform; it looks like an unreal astounding landscape.

-Whaling Cove is another iconic destination on Albany’s South Coast peninsula, it’s 6km off the main road, really worth a visit.
-From the car park there is a 6km return walking trail to Possession Point and Lookout.
-I couldn’t make it to the top but this is a must-do thing when visiting Albany as the view from this lookout is probably the best vantage point to get a 360° panoramic view of Albany’s city with Princess Royal Harbour, King George Sound and the islands on the South and North Channels.
+Whaling Cove is another iconic destination on Albany’s South Coast peninsula; it’s 6km off the main road, really worth a visit.
+From the car park, there is a 6 km return walking the trail to Possession Point and Lookout.
+I couldn’t make it to the top.
+This is a must-do thing when visiting Albany as the view from this lookout is probably the best vantage point to get a 360° panoramic view of Albany’s city with Princess Royal Harbour, King George Sound and the islands on the South and North Channels.

-There are many hills and outlooks in town, the best Albany lookouts are from the Anzac Centre and Mt Clearance and Padre White.
-For the complete guide about my Albany Trip check the Rocky Travel blog page as there will be a special coverage about this South West Australian destination.
+There are many hills and outlooks in town; the best Albany lookouts are from the Anzac Centre and Mt Clearance and Padre White.

 Denmark Australia – Greens Pool and Elephant Rock

 The best part of this trip was the WOW Wilderness Eco-Cruise of the Walpole Bay that I did early morning.
-I have been on a few eco-cruises in Australia but this is something unique.
-The wealth of information and the entertaining way Gary has to tell about the place’s heritage and its untouched eco-system is something you will not find on any book or travel guides of the place.
-Gary’s knowledge and passion about Walpole was inherited through 7 generations.
-His eco-tour is awesome and incomparable.
-He’s truly embodied the living legend of the place.
+I have been on a few eco-cruises in Australia, but this is something unique.
+The wealth of information and the entertaining way Gary has to tell about the place’s heritage and its untouched eco-system is something you will not find on any book or travel guides of the site.
+Gary’s knowledge and passion for Walpole were inherited through 7 generations.
+His eco-tour is incredible and incomparable.
+He’s genuinely embodied the living legend of the place.
 So don’t miss out on his morning eco-cruise of the Walpole bay.

 A Pemberton Discovery Tour

-I was not prepared for Pemberton’s phenomenal landscape either.
-As I drove into town it reminded me of Margaret River as the landscape slowly turned into golden sweeping vineyards peppered by trees and and a rich vegetation.
-Pemberton to me was a true revelation.
+I was not prepared for Pemberton’s unique landscape, either.
+As I drove into town, it reminded me of Margaret River as the view slowly turned into golden sweeping vineyards peppered by trees and abundant vegetation.
+Pemberton, to me, was a revelation.
 Surrounded by ancient National Parks Pemberton is a great place for camping and a four-wheel-drive adventure.
-To make the most of your explorations in Pemberton you need a 4WD car though.
-And even if you with a 4WD car you might not be able to climb the huge Yeagarup sand dunes, a striking landmark of Pemberton.
+To make the most of your explorations in Pemberton, you need a 4WD car though.
+And even if you with a 4WD vehicle you might not be able to climb the huge Yeagarup dunes, a striking landmark of Pemberton.

-I was very happy to join Graeme in his Pemberton Discovery Tours to the Warren National Park and the Yeagarup Sand Dunes.
+I was very happy to join Graeme in his Pemberton Discovery Tours (aff) to the Warren National Park and the Yeagarup Sand Dunes.
 I also had the chance of trying out his glamping spot in a wet and cold night.
-While at the beginning I was a bit scared, this was a great opportunity for me to get out of my comfort zone and learn something about myself.
+While in the beginning, I was a bit scared; this was an excellent opportunity for me to get out of my comfort zone and learn something about myself.